PO Box 9021, Wilmington, DE 19809, USA

 Falco peregrinus anatum

-(subspecies that breeds further north in North America) (Another subspecies that breeds further north in North America occurs in Honduras as a migrant, F. p. tundrius
+(subspecies that breeds further north in North America) (Another subspecies that breeds further north in North America occurs in Belize as a migrant, F. p. tundrius

 Pandion haliaetus carolinensis

-(the single member of its genus) (another subspecies, P.h. ridgwayi, also in eastern Honduras near the Caribbean)
+(the single member of its genus) (another subspecies, P.h. ridgwayi, also in Belize near the Caribbean)

 Leptodon c. cayanensis